 This little girl feels very proud of, and celebrates, being a Woman.
 She stands, like all women do, formidably tall in the shoulders of all of those brave, valiant, brilliant women before her who have taken care of their own dreams and never stopped thinking, doing, dreaming until they fulfilled their aspirations — what they know they will become because they can feel it in their bones, in every cell of their bodies.
 They already ARE.
 They know it.

 She is very smart, yet she understands that she doesn’t know everything (there is always a lot to learn, a lot to explore), so when she doesn’t know something, she asks.
 She pushes herself until she learns what she has to learn, and learns it well.
 Always.
 No matter how long it takes.
-Though she may, at times, forget, she knows what matters is the Journey.
+Though she may, at times, forget, she knows what matters is the Journey itself, all the life experiences gathered along the way.
 Explorers never fail to question, to interrogate themselves and the world around them, to enjoy the moment.
-It’s how they go forward.
+It’s how they move forward.

 She knows her value as a human being, she has learned, through experiences and hardship, to be compassionate toward herself, and she respects herself as much as she respects others, and nature.

 She is happiest when she is reading a book, writing, composing a poem, studying, hugging a tree, singing, working, drawing, helping a person, explaining science (or something she’s read recently that has been intellectually exciting) to somebody who is interested in listening, walking in nature, interrogating the universe and/or interrogating the universe with someone who is equally curious about the world, reading bedtime stories to her funny tiny human creatures, studying about other cultures, creating something new, smelling the flowers, reading under the canopy of a tree or all of the above.

 Things that she cares deeply about: learning (did I say that already?), and kindness.
 However small an act of kindness is, it never fails to renew her faith in humanity’s potential.